MattiasKallio/snillrik-settings/README.md

 In themes like the Twentytwentytwo it's really hard to find the link to the customizer.
 This adds it under Appearance, ...where he belongs!

 == Changelog ==
-1.0 first version, still with hope of a bright future.
+1.0.1 adding esc where needed and removed some unused code.
+Corrected missmatching versions 1.0.0 first version, still with hope of a bright future.